NelsonBN/from-scratch-to-typescript/01-SetupEnvironment/03-ConfigureProject/README.md

 To install the `ts-node` package, we need to run `npm install ts-node --save-dev`.
 The `ts-node` also should be added to the `devDependencies`, because we only need it to improve the development experience.

 And now we can run the project using `npx ts-node app.ts`.
-Note that wasn't generated the `out` folder.
+Note that wasn't generated the `dist` folder.
 This is because the `ts-node` will compile the project in memory and run it.

 We can improve again the experience to build and run the project, adding the following script to the `package.json` file: